 Is Financial Assistance Offered?
 No

 Field trips provide active learning that reinforces classroom experiences; exposes students to real-world workplace environments; and allows explorations of career options.
-Experiential field trips give students knowledge of their interest and career aspirations, and how they see the world (www.calhospital.org).
+Experiential field trips give students knowledge of their interest and career aspirations, and how they see the world.
 Relevance is a key!
 Understanding the connections between what is being taught and career aspirations are essential to both increased student achievement as well as to the development of a trained community-based workforce.
-For example, when physics is discussed in terms of blood flow to the heart (radiology/cardiology) or in reference to the leverage needed to manipulate joints (physical therapy) to middle school students (and potential aspiring young health care workers), then two things happen.
+For example, physics plays a crucial role in constructing prosthetics.
+The certified orthotist or prosthetist must consider forces and dynamics, Newton’s Laws, and Energy when designing and constructing the orthotic devices (http://allaboutprosthetics.weebly.com).
+When students interested in prosthetics orthotics understand the importance of physics, then two things happen.
 First, those students understand the need to register for upper level science courses in high school; and, the need for high demand professions may be filled.
 When teachers, students, and parents can assess meaningful connections and transfer that knowledge from class to real world, everyone benefits.